 Nomad List is not only a fantastic online tool to find the best cities to live and work, but also has one of the biggest digital nomad communities.
-Memberships are 75 USD per year and you get to chat with other nomads, get free access to coworking spaces around the world and can attend 50+ annual meetings worldwide.
+Memberships are 199 USD (one-time payment) and you get to chat with other nomads, get free access to coworking spaces around the world and can attend 50+ annual meetings worldwide.

 Digital Nomad Community

 The Digital Nomad Community is a social network that gives access to jobs and internships, business blueprints and a course on becoming a digital nomad.
 It also has a large network of digital nomads that share experiences and guide each other.
 The membership fee is 57 USD for lifetime access.

 Find a Nomad

 Find a Nomad is an online map for nomads and remote workers, similar to the Nomad project, in case you’ve heard of that one before.
 It’s a free tool to find out where other like-minded people are in this world.
 The map is created by Mish and Rob, who run Making it Anywhere and their community of passionate nomads.

 It is currently under re-construction but will hopefully be back soon.

 There are also a few apps out there that aim to bring remote workers together.
 Check out these two and see if they are the right way for you to meet other nomads.